 We are a clinical stage biopharmaceutical company focused on the development of orally administered treatments for diabetes.
 We are focused on treating metabolic and inflammatory diseases to minimize their long-term complications and improve the lives of patients.
 We have an innovative pipeline of first-in-class small molecule clinical and pre-clinical drug candidates.
 Our lead program is TTP399, an orally administered, small molecule, liver-selective glucokinase activator ("GKA") for the treatment of type 1 diabetes.
 On April 13, 2021, we announced that the U.S. Food and Drug Administration (FDA) granted Breakthrough Therapy designation for TTP399 as an adjunctive therapy to insulin for the treatment of type 1 diabetes.
 Breakthrough Therapy designation is based on FDA's determination that preliminary clinical evidence indicates that an investigational therapy may demonstrate substantial improvement on one or more significant endpoints relative to available therapies for a serious or life-threatening condition.
 Once granted, Breakthrough Therapy designation provides a sponsor with added support and the potential to expedite development and review timelines for a promising new investigational medicine.
-The Breakthrough Therapy designation for TTP399 in type 1 diabetes was supported by the positive results from the phase 2 SimpliciT-1 Study, a multi-center, randomized, double-blind, adaptive study assessing the safety and efficacy of TTP399 as an adjunct to placebo and a clinically meaningful decrease (40%) in the frequency of severe and symptomatic hypoglycemia.
+The Breakthrough Therapy designation for TTP399 in type 1 diabetes was supported by the positive results from the phase 2 SimpliciT-1 Study, a multi-center, randomized, double-blind, adaptive study assessing the safety and efficacy of TTP399 as an adjunct to insulin therapy in adults with type 1 diabetes.
+In this trial, treatment with TTP399 resulted in a statistically significant improvement in HbA1c relative to placebo and a clinically meaningful decrease (40%) in the frequency of severe and symptomatic hypoglycemia.
 TTP399 demonstrated a favorable safety profile, in which abnormal levels of serum or urine ketones were detected less frequently in patients taking TTP399 than those taking placebo.
 We are working on the design for pivotal and registrational studies for TTP399, with input from the FDA, which we expect to launch in 2022.
-We are currently in active discussions with respect to financing, partnering and licensing transactions for the further de
+We are currently in active discussions with respect to financing, partnering and licensing transactions for the further development of TTP399.